1. Privacy Preserving Search App: Xayn

 - Cloud-Service: 1&1 Ionos SE, Germany

 - Hosting of our Website: Webflow, Inc., USA – Your device will establish an internet connection with the Webflow servers when you access our website, and solely for this purpose Webflow for a few moments processes your IP address and other meta data.
 However, Webflow does not store your IP address or any personal data of you.
-We concluded so-called EU model clauses with Webflow.
+We concluded so-called EU Standard Contractual Clauses with Webflow.

 c.
 Your Rights